jethrojones/website/_notes/Big Impact Mixer - November.md

 6. Make a list of or describe the person you're making the podcast for.

 ## Next Steps
 Make it happen!
-If you want to consult with me for free, please schedule a [time here](http://cal.com/jethrojones/podcast).
+If you want to schedule a FREE consult with me about your podcast, please find a [time here](http://cal.com/jethrojones/podcast).